circa10a/caddy-defender/README.md

   - **Drop**: Drops the connection.
   - **Garbage**: Return garbage data to pollute AI training.
   - **Redirect**: Return a `308 Permanent Redirect` response with a custom URL.
+  - **Tarpit**: Stream data at a slow, but configurable rate to stall bots and pollute AI training.

 ---